-Loans can be used for household expenses such as utility costs (water, electricity, gas), essential medical expenses, study-related computer hardware/software and essential program and study-related costs including travel and approved overseas study.
+Loans can be used for household expenses such as utility costs, essential medical expenses, study-related computer hardware/software and essential program and study-related costs.

-Emergency aid is available to students in immediate financial crisis, and comes in the form of gift vouchers which can be used to purchase things such as food, fuel and clothing.
-A total of $200 may be accessed per academic year.
+Emergency aid is available to students in immediate financial crisis, and comes in the form of gift vouchers which can be used to purchase items such as food, fuel and clothing.

-Please bring your supporting documents and allow up to one hour for your appointment.
+Note: Please allow up to one hour for your appointment.

 Please refer to the Student Financial Assistance Policy (pdf, 115kb) and Student Financial Assistance Procedure (pdf, 162kb) for more information.